Me Mutu Tātou/Let's All Quit - English content

 My strength is not mine alone, but the strength of many

 Quitting smoking is an individual journey but there are many walking by your side.
 You are not alone.
 Quitline can support you with a national phone and online service.
-Aukati KaiPaipa is a kanohi ki te kanohi (face-to-face) service that is delivered locally within most communities.
+Kanohi ki te kanohi (face-to-face) services are delivered locally within most communities.
 Both services work together to help you become smokefree.

 Smoking is not a part of who we are

 Our breath is our life-force.
-As Tāne breathed life into the first woman, Hineahuone, he recited this ancient karakia:
+As Tāne breathed life into the first wom Hineahuone, he recited this ancient karakia:

 Tihei mauri ora (Behold the breath of life)